 History of Eumeralla

 The original Eumeralla Scout Camp was situated on the banks of the Anglesea river – a famous boys vocational training camp in the Otway Forest, a camp with a purpose, a camp with a soul, constructed by the boys themselves and not for profit.
 This was the first permanent scout camp in Australia.
 It was also the first Lord Somers Camp.
 By 1946 the camp had out grown its situation and had been encroached upon by the township, and a decision to sell was made.
 Fate took a hand and the camp was destroyed in a bushfire.
-In October 1947 the boys, under the leadership of Harold "Boss" Hurst began to carve out a new Eumeralla out of virgin bush – about 1000 acres of crown land situated on the coast between Anglesea and Point Addis.
+In October 1947 the boys, under the leadership of Harold "Boss" Hurst, began to carve out a new Eumeralla amongst virgin bush – about 1000 acres of crown land situated on the coast between Anglesea and Point Addis.
 Boss Hurst saw the new Eumeralla as a national park of scout youth and visualised it as the site for a future world jamboree.